microsoft/pylance-release/README.md

 Pylance is an extension that works alongside Python in Visual Studio Code to provide performant language support.
 Under the hood, Pylance is powered by [Pyright](https://github.com/microsoft/pyright), Microsoft's static type checking tool.
 Using Pyright, Pylance has the ability to supercharge your Python IntelliSense experience with rich type information, helping you write better code faster.

+This repository is for providing feedback on the Pylance language server extension in Visual Studio Code.
+You can use the repository to report issues or submit feature requests.
+The Pylance codebase is not open-source but you can contribute to Pyright to make improvements to the core typing engine that powers the Pylance experience.

+The Pylance name is a small ode to Monty Python's Lancelot who was the first knight to answer the bridgekeeper's questions in the Holy Grail.

 Quick Start
 ============
-1. Make sure that you have the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed in Visual Studio Code
-2. Install the Pylance extension from the marketplace
+1. Install the [Pylance extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) from the marketplace.
-3. Open a Python (.py) file and the Pylance extension will activate
+1. Open a Python (.py) file and the Pylance extension will activate.

 Features
 =========